TotallyInformation/node-red-experimental-nodes/README.md

 * The runtime js file's `RED.nodes.registerType` MUST have the same name as above.
 * The name above MUST match the name in the node-red section of the `package.json` file.

+#### Coding the HTML file

+#### Coding the runtime JavaScript file

+* You MUST create an on-close handler if you have created background event listeners or anything else that will otherwise continue to run in the Node.js loop even if your node is removed or redeployed.
+If you fail to do this, you have a memory leak which will eventually blow up on you.
+* You MUST call `done()` if your close handling is asynchronous or may take some time to complete.

 ### SHOULD

 These will make your node's easier to debug and manage.